 A. Arts is 34 credit hours, Elementary is 45 credit hours, Secondary is 38 credit hours, and Special Education is 51 credit hours.

 - Q: What are the US & AZ Constitution Requirements?

-A. Teachers in Arizona have three years from the issuance of their Emergency, Intern, or Provisional Certificate to either complete coursework in both AZ Constitution (POS221) and US Constitution (POS222) or to pass the AEPA exam covering these areas.
+A. Teachers in Arizona have three years from the issuance of their Emergency, Alternative, or Provisional Certificate to either complete coursework in both AZ Constitution (POS221) and US Constitution (POS222) or to pass the AEPA exam covering these areas.
 This means that, while not a requirement of the Teacher in Residence program, the coursework or exam for both U.S. and AZ Constitutions must be completed within one year after completing the TIR program.

 If you are a history, civics, political science teacher you will only have one year to complete the courses or the AEPA exam for this requirement.